emtee40/SurvivalManual-wiki/Power.md

 > To use the [Apps](Apps) on your phone you need power.
 Power can also provide you with light and empower you in many other ways.
-But the power-grid and outlets might not be available.
-In the early days of this app
+But the grid and outlets might not be available.
+In the early days of this app there where a lot of comments that this app is useless as you will not have power.
+I disagree here and hence created this section to address this problem.
->
-> "you will not be able to read it as you have no power" ( anonymous commentator )
->
-> was the most common critic on this app.
-Hence I created this section to address this problem.

 ## Methods to generate power